blcxtranslations/blcx/_translated/chapter-0059.md

 That Hundred Souls Streamer's power also caused Lin Xuan to worry.

 The difficulty of this battle far exceeded the one where he faced the Yan family patriarch.
 And although Lin Xuan was very much on guard, he was not overly worried in his heart.
 This was because he was not the same Lin Xuan from three months ago.
-He now had the power of the sixth layer of the Spirit Gathering stage.
+He now had the power of the sixth layer of the Spirit Condensation stage.

 The two of them were mutually worried about the other and neither were in a nostalgic mood.
 After his sneak attack failed, Lin Xuan did not attempt to strike again and prepared to counter Ye Tian's attack instead.